fjarri/reikna/doc/source/cluda.rst

         Creates the new :py:class:`tigger.cluda.api.Context` object with its own context and stream inside.
         Intended for cases when you want to base your whole program on CLUDA.

-        :param device: device to create context for.
+        :param device: device to create context for, element of the list returned by :py:meth:`Platform.get_devices`.
             If not given, the device will be selected internally.
         :type device: :py:class:`pycuda.driver.Device` object for ``API_CUDA``, or :py:class:`pyopencl.Device` object for ``API_OCL``.
         :param fast_math: same as in :py:class:`Context`.